-A good PR agency will be able to identify the right influencers for your business and work with them to create content that will reach your target customers.
+A good PR agency will be able to create a marekting strategy to identify the right influencers for your business and work with them to create content that will reach your target customers.
 This might include organising an influencer dinner, commissioning social media posts or even providing free meals in exchange for a positive review.

 Influencer marketing is an incredibly effective way to reach potential customers, and it’s a strategy that restaurant PR agencies are well-placed to execute.

 One of the most important things a restaurant PR agency can do is secure press coverage in high-profile publications.
 This could be anything from a mention in Time Out London or the Evening Standard to a full-page feature in The Sunday Times Magazine.